christophergregory/shopify-node-api/README.md

 });
 ```

-Note that if you are building a [private Shopify app](https://docs.shopify.com/api/authentication/creating-a-private-app), then you don't need to go through the OAuth authentication process.
+Note: If you are building a [private Shopify app](https://docs.shopify.com/api/authentication/creating-a-private-app), then you don't need to go through the OAuth authentication process.
 You can skip ahead to the Making Requests section.

 ### CAUTION!!!